A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Theoretical Results

 \subsection{Dual certificate of the SDP}

-{In practical settings for high-dimensional data, a variety of iterative local methods are often applied to solve nonconvex problems over the Stiefel manifold, from gradient ascent by geodesics \cite{AbsMahSep2008,edelman1998geometry, abrudan2008steepestdescent} and more recently majorization-minimization (MM) algorithms, where \citet{breloyMMStiefel2021} applied MM methods to solve \cref{eq:sum_heterogeneous_quadratics} with guarantees of convergence to a stationary point.
+In practical settings for high-dimensional data, a variety of iterative local methods are often applied to solve nonconvex problems over the Stiefel manifold, from gradient ascent by geodesics \cite{AbsMahSep2008,edelman1998geometry, abrudan2008steepestdescent} to majorization-minimization (MM) algorithms, where \cite{breloyMMStiefel2021} applied MM methods to solve \cref{eq:sum_heterogeneous_quadratics} with guarantees of convergence to a stationary point.
 While the computational complexity and memory requirements of these solvers scale well, their obtained solutions lack any global optimality guarantees.
-Our contribution seeks to fill this gap by proposing a check for global optimality of a local solution.}
+We seek to fill this gap by proposing a check for global optimality of a local solution.\footnote{To be clear, while our work does not guarantee that a local solution is globally optimal, we propose a certificate based on a sufficient condition to check if the local solution is globally optimal.} Similar types of problems for running fast probabilistic algorithms and checking whether the candidate solution is the optimal solution to the convex relaxation also appear in \cite{bandeira2016note}.

 By \cref{lem:projtight}, an optimal solution of \cref{eq:primal_problem} with rank-one matrices $\bmX_i$ globally solves the original nonconvex problem \cref{eq:sum_heterogeneous_quadratics}.
-In this section, given a candidate stationary point $\Ub = [\ub_1 \cdots \ub_k] \in \text{St}(k,d)$ to \cref{eq:sum_heterogeneous_quadratics}, we investigate conditions guaranteeing that the rank-one matrices $\Xb_i = \ub_i \ub_i'$, which are feasible for \cref{eq:primal_problem}, in fact comprise an optimal solution of \cref{eq:primal_problem}, implying that $\Ub$ optimizes \cref{eq:sum_heterogeneous_quadratics}.
-Similar to \cite{won2021orthogonal, kyfan} for Fantope problems, our results yield a dual SDP certificate to verify the primal optimality of the candidates $\Xb_1, \hdots, \Xb_k$ constructed from a local solution $\Ub$.
-We show our certificate scales favorably in computation over the full SDP, with the most complicated computations of our algorithm requiring us to solve a feasibility problem in $k$ variables with $d \times d$-size linear matrix inequalities (LMI).
+In this section, given a candidate $\Ub = [\ub_1 \cdots \ub_k] \in \text{St}(k,d)$ to \cref{eq:sum_heterogeneous_quadratics}, we investigate conditions guaranteeing that the rank-one matrices $\Xb_i = \ub_i \ub_i'$, which are feasible for \cref{eq:primal_problem}, in fact comprise an optimal solution of \cref{eq:primal_problem}, implying that $\Ub$ optimizes \cref{eq:sum_heterogeneous_quadratics}.
+Similar to \cite{won2022orthogonal,won2021orthogonalSiamJMAA,kyfan} for Fantope problems, our results yield a dual SDP certificate to verify the primal optimality of the candidates $\Xb_1, \hdots, \Xb_k$ constructed from a local solution $\Ub$.
+We show our certificate scales favorably in computation compared to the full SDP, with the most complicated computations of our algorithm requiring us to solve a feasibility problem in $k$ variables with several $d \times d$ linear matrix inequalities (LMI).